TomatenKuchenDEV/docs/docs/counting.md

 ### Use reactions {#reactions}

-Whether the bot should react randomly with either "✅" or "☑" on valid counting messages.
+Whether the bot should react with either "✅" or "☑" on valid counting messages.

 Will be ignored if "Use webhooks" is enabled.